 Pence's home being searched by FBI

-The FBI is conducting a consensual search at the Carmel, Ind., home of former Vice President Mike Pence, according to two U.S. officials.
+The FBI is conducting a consensual search at the Carmel, Indiana, home of former Vice President Mike Pence for any classified documents, according to two U.S. officials.
 Local police say they are directing traffic in the area while the search is carried out.

 No warrant was issued, and the search is taking place with the cooperation of Pence's team.
 The Justice Department declined to comment.